MorettiGS/Python_Studies/README.md

 # Python Studies
-Codes from an introduction course to the language Python
+Codes from an introduction course to the Python language

-### Link to the course:
+### Links to the course:

 First part:
 https://www.coursera.org/learn/ciencia-computacao-python-conceitos